All About Election Commission of India’s Model Code of Conduct

 Also Read: Nine New Science Projects Unveiled by PMSTIAC

-Violating the Code
+Violating the Model Code of Conduct

 • The code is not a statutory document and thus violating it do not attract any punitive actions.